Global Super League

-The Global Super League, known as the ExxonMobil Guyana GSLT20 for sponsorship reasons, is a invitational Twenty20 cricket competition played in Guyana.
+The Global Super League, known as the ExxonMobil Guyana GSLT20 for sponsorship reasons, is an invitational Twenty20 cricket competition played in Guyana.

 The tournament is organised by Cricket West Indies (CWI) and is chaired by Clive Lloyd.
 The inaugural season of the league was played in November 2024.
 Five teams from different parts of the world take part.

 History

 The league's first season took place from 26 November to 7 December 2024.
-The teams which competed were Guyana Amazon Warriors, the 2023 Caribbean Premier League champions, English county side Hampshire, Lahore Qalandars from the Pakistan Super League, Rangpur Riders from the Bangladesh Premier League and Australian state side Victoria.
+The teams which competed were Guyana Amazon Warriors, the 2023 Caribbean Premier League champions, English county team Hampshire, Lahore Qalandars from the Pakistan Super League, Rangpur Riders from the Bangladesh Premier League and Australian state team Victoria.
 The final was held on 6 December, at Providence Stadium, with Rangpur Riders defeating Victoria by 56 runs.

 The second season took take place in July 2025.
-Guyana Amazon Warriors and Rangpur Riders competed again, joined by New Zealand side Central Districts, Dubai Capitals from the International League T20, and Australian Big Bash League franchise Hobart Hurricanes.
+Guyana Amazon Warriors and Rangpur Riders competed again, joined by New Zealand team Central Districts, Dubai Capitals from the International League T20, and Australian Big Bash League franchise Hobart Hurricanes.
 Guyana Warriors won in the final against the Rangpur Riders by 32 Runs.

+The third season took take place in July 2026.
+Guyana Amazon Warriors competed again, joined by American team San Francisco Unicorns from the Major League Cricket, Desert Vipers from the International League T20, Lahore Qalandars from the Pakistan Super League and Australian Big Bash League franchise Perth Scorchers.

+Defending champions Guyana Amazon Warriors defeated San Francisco Unicorns by 6 runs in the final to secure their second consecutive title.